 New Jersey proved a particularly ideal entry point.
 It had the infrastructure, with a major international airport, a bustling seaport, and a vast highway network sprawling in every direction.
 It had the geography, being wedged in between New York and Philadelphia in the heart of the Northeast corridor.
+And it had the demography, with a densely packed corridor.
 And it had the demography, with a densely packed population spread over urban areas (where most drugs are sold) and suburban areas (where most drugs are stashed and, yes, consumed).

-The third thing the U.S. government did was kick the Taliban out of Afghanistan.
+The third thing the U.S. government did was kick the The third thing the U.S. government did was kick the Taliban out of Afghan istan.
 The Taliban had ruthlessly suppressed poppy production.
-But with the Taliban out, Afghani farmers who had been growing poppies for generations got right back into business.
-All it took was a few growing seasons for Afghanistan to transform into the world's newest narco-state.
+But with the Taliban out, generations got right back into business.
+All it took was a few growing seasons for Afghan istan to transform into the world's newest narco-state.
 That meant the Colombians had competition.
-They responded by pushing even more product across the borders in an effort to keep up, to the point where they were getting sloppy with it.
+They responded by pushing even more product across the borders in an effort to keep up, to the point where they were getting And it was the Colombians' sloppiness that was allowing the sloppy with it.